JackPotat0/jackpotat0.github.io/docs/game.md

 #### **Danganronpa 2: Goodbye Despair**
 Who is drunk on hope and despair cuz I sure am.
 It improved in almost every aspect of DR1.

 Story/Plot: With all the groundwork set up in DR1, they get to expand on the themes of the series and they definitely nailed it.
 Hope and despair.
 Believe and suspect.
 Cold hard truths and blissful ignorance.
 Logic and luck.
-The dynamics between Hajime and Nagito is super well written and the events of the game clearly showed their clash of ideals.
 This entry also has a more engaging overarching plot that DR1 where you are mostly waiting for the next murder to happen in between, as compared to the mystery of Monomi and ... other chaotic factors.
+There is a very clear flow on how a case impact the flow of the story.
 That ending sequence is just so well executed, with all the twists and connections from previous game tied together.
 I genuinely felt despair during it.
 It does get a bit cheesy near the end but who actually cares.
 If there is ever one Danganronpa game worth a deep analysis, it is probably this one.

  <details>
   <summary>2-1</summary>